gururajm1/Insurance-App/README.md

 # For Installing Node Modules Below Command
 ## `npm install --legacy-peer-deps`
-Since There are Lots of dependencies are There normal npm i wount work it might show ERR
+Since There are Lots of dependencies are There normal npm i wouldn't work it might show ERR

 # Getting Started with Create React App